sakthivelperiyasamy/sakthi_gmail_bdd/README.md

 # sakthi_gmail_bdd
-it have Gmail selenium code
+it have Gmail selenium webdriver code.